 3320 Current Terrorist Movements An analysis and evaluation of the ideologies, strategies and tactics of the leading revolutionary movements in the world today.
 An analysis and evaluation of the counterrevolutionary measures commonly used by governments.
 Credit: 3 semester hours.
 3330 American Political Thought in the 19th and 20th Centuries The nature and purpose of the state as expressed by selected writers from colonial times to the Populist Era.
 Credit: 3 semester hours.
+3340 Arms Races and Arms Control This course investigates the origins and implications of arms races in the context of international relations theory and valuates the successes and failures of arms control initiatives throughout history.
+Credit: 3 semester hours.
 3450; 3460 Constitutional Law Prerequisite: GOV 1030.
 A study of the United States Constitution, by the case method, through examination of leading decisions of the U.S. Supreme Court.
 Credit: 3 semester hours.
 3520 Public Opinion and Political Systems The process of opinion formation; role of public opinion in politics; propaganda and public relations; measurement of public opinion; role of pressure groups; public opinion and current political issues.
 Credit: 3 semester hours.

-3540 Research Methods in Political Science and Public Administration Prerequisite: GOV 1530.
+3540 Research Methods in Political Science Prerequisite: GOV 1530.
 An examination of problem definition, developing concepts and variables, hypothesis testing and the use of quantitative techniques in public administration and political science.
-Emphasis is placed on critical evaluation of academic research and professional reports.
 Credit: 3 semester hours.
 3570 Comparative Law A critical inquiry into the origins, sources and formation of the three major legal traditions: common law, civil law and socialist law.
 Analysis of selected substantive topics in a comparative setting.
 Credit: 3 semester hours.
 3590 The American Government and Business Relationship The relationship of government and business emphasizing industries with seller concentration and their market conduct.
 Consideration of selected activities and industries: agriculture, inventions and patents, banking and finance, public utilities, and the shaping of public policy.
 Credit: 3 semester hours.
 3620 International Law The nature and scope of international law; the organization of the community of nations; selected substantive roles of international law.
 Credit: 3 semester hours.
 3630 Foreign Policy of the Major Powers Fundamental factors influencing the international political behavior of the major powers in world affairs.
 Credit: 3 semester hours.
 3670 International Political Economy Theoretical and empirical relationships between politics and economics at the international level.
 Regional economic cooperation, trade issues, international monetary policies and North-South difference.
 Credit: 3 semester hours.
 3680 Politics of Africa The dynamics of the societies in transition in the developing nations of Africa; analysis of their evolution from colonial dependency and traditional tribal units into modern nation-state systems.
 Credit: 3 semester hours.
 3710 Governments and Politics of the Far East The political and institutional developments in the states of the Far East, with major emphasis on China, Japan and Korea; their political backgrounds and present foreign relations.
 Credit: 3 semester hours.
 3720 Governments and Politics of South and Southeast Asia The political and institutional developments of South Asia, emphasizing India, Pakistan, Bangladesh, Sri Lanka and those of Southeast Asia, emphasizing Vietnam, Indonesia and the Philippines.
 Credit: 3 semester hours.
 3800 American Econopolitics The role of economics in domestic and foreign politics, with special attention to recent developments; political consequences of economic growth; public and government policy in prosperity and recession.
 Credit: 3 semester hours.